timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/create-candlestick-aggregates.md

     schedule_interval => INTERVAL '1 day');
 ```

-The refresh job will run every day, and materialize two days worth of
+The refresh job runs every day, and materializes two days worth of
 candlesticks.

 ## Optional: add price change (delta) column in the candlestick view
-As an optional step, you can add an additional column in the continuous aggregate to calculate the price difference between the opening and closing price within the bucket.
+As an optional step, you can add an additional column in the continuous
+aggregate to calculate the price difference between the opening and closing
+price within the bucket.

 In general, this is how you can calculate the price difference: